GimVic-app/menu-parser/README.md

 #Menu Parser
 Parser for Gimnazija Vič's menu in csv file form.
-Curently deprecated and merged into data-upadter repozitory.
+Curently deprecated and merged into data-upadter repository.